 El Paso residents tell Trump to stay away after shooting

-Trump is scheduled to travel Wednesday to the Texan border city where 22 died in a weekend gun massacre, and to Dayton, Ohio where a second mass shooting hours later left another nine dead.
+US President Donald Trump is scheduled to stop off in the Texan border city where 22 died in a weekend gun massacre on Wednesday, after first visiting Dayton, Ohio, where another gunman shot nine dead.

-Trump is scheduled to travel Wednesday to the Texan border city where 22 died in a weekend gun massacre, and to Dayton, Ohio where a second mass shooting hours later left another nine dead.
+Trump is scheduled to stop off in the Texan border city where 22 died in a weekend gun massacre on Wednesday, after first visiting Dayton, Ohio, where another gunman shot nine dead.

 "This president, who helped create the hatred that made Saturday's tragedy possible, should not come to El Paso," tweeted Beto O'Rourke, a Democratic presidential hopeful and former congressman who grew up in the city.